 Space for reflection

-When is the last time you engaged yourself in learning something new?
+When was the last time you engaged yourself in learning something new?

 Are you still in the habit of learning new things?